-Resin bound systems are surface courses usually applied to areas such as driveways.
+Resin bound systems are surface courses usually applied to areas such as decorative driveways.
 Used in both domestic and commercial projects, resin bound systems are created by mixing clear resin with natural aggregates.
 This mixture is then laid onto a suitable surface to create a flat driveway or path.

 Resin bound systems can vary in the types of aggregates that are mixed within the resin.
 This allows for different types of finishes and customisation based on the requirements of the project.